 The cost of having a third child?

-I have a very popular post on Mrs Mummypenny about money saving during maternity leave.
+I have a very popular post on Mrs Mummypenny about money saving and making during maternity leave.
 It was my personal experience on how I saved thousands.
 It got me thinking about what else I can write about from those early years to help my readers.
 A post on how much having having a third child costs has been brewing!

 The baby gear